SMB/KRB Traffic from Non-Standard Process

-This alert functions by comparing traffic logs generated by next-generation firewalls, network-to-process association (N2PA) created by Pathfinder, and data generated by Traps.
-Cortex XDR – Analytics can use Traps or N2PA data, but if neither are available the app cannot raise this alert.
+This alert functions by comparing traffic logs generated by next-generation firewalls, network-to-process association (N2PA) created by Pathfinder, and endpoint data collected by the Cortex XDR agent.
+Cortex XDR can use the endpoint data or N2PA data, but if neither are available the app cannot raise this alert.

 If the non-standard process is previously unknown behavior, this alert is raised only on the first day of the attack.
 The network activity is base-lined after that and alerts are no longer raised.
 It is important to investigate the first appearance of this alert.

 This might be symptomatic of an attacker's lateral movements.
 The attacker could be using a custom protocol implementation that offers malicious functionality, or the attacker could be using a protocol other than SMB or Kerberos but that still uses the SMB or Kerberos well-known ports.
 Either way, the attacker's goal is to gain access to another endpoint on your network.

 The attacker could also be surveying your network by performing service scans over the well-known SMB or Kerberos ports.

 - Make sure the process is not a scanner that implements its own version of the protocol, and that the scanner use is for sanctioned purposes.
 For example, nmap enumerating SMB.

 - Make sure the process is not a sanctioned security product that creates standalone binaries for its own use.
 For example, Illusive Network honeypots.

 - Investigate the process to see if the high-level language used to implement the application is the source of the alert.
 Some high-level programming languages provide their own protocol implementations.
 For example, Java uses its own Kerberos implementation.